deja-vu-platform/deja-vu/packages/cli/README.md

 uniquely identify each object, and an editable `content` field.
 Of course, all of the above can and should be updated.

-Navigate to ()[http://localhost:3000/] and see the four concept actions in action.
+Navigate to ()[http://localhost:3000/] and see the four concept components in component.
 All the CRUD operations they represent should already work.

-### Create actions in a concept
+### Create components in a concept

-To create an action in a concept, run the following from the root of the concept's directory:
+To create an component in a concept, run the following from the root of the concept's directory:

 ```
-dv new action type entityname action-name
+dv new component type entityname component-name
 ```

-By convention, use kebab-case for the `action-name`, and a single word for the `entityname` on which to perform the action.
+By convention, use kebab-case for the `component-name`, and a single word for the `entityname` on which to perform the component.

 There are five possible `type` parameters that can be used:
 `blank`, `create`, `show`, `update`, and `delete`.
-The first creates a blank action, while the rest each create an action for the one of the CRUD operations, respectively.
-If `blank` is specified as the `type`, the parameter `entityName` will be the action name (the parameter `action-name` will be unused).
-For other `type`s, the default action name is `type-entityname`.
+The first creates a blank component, while the rest each create an component for the one of the CRUD operations, respectively.
+If `blank` is specified as the `type`, the parameter `entityName` will be the component name (the parameter `component-name` will be unused).
+For other `type`s, the default component name is `type-entityname`.
 Here are a few examples that demonstrate the above rules:

 ```
-# create the choose-event action with the blank template
+# create the choose-event component with the blank template
-dv new action blank choose-event
+dv new component blank choose-event

-# create the show-event action
+# create the show-event component
-dv new action show event
+dv new component show event

-# create the edit-event action using the update action template
+# create the edit-event component using the update component template
-dv new action udpate event edit-event
+dv new component udpate event edit-event
 ```

-The command will create the HTML, TypeScript, CSS, and test files for the action.
+The command will create the HTML, TypeScript, CSS, and test files for the component.
-It will also add the action to `conceptname.metadata.ts` and to `app.component.html` so that it can be used and tested right away.
+It will also add the component to `conceptname.metadata.ts` and to `app.component.html` so that it can be used and tested right away.
 In order for it to be added correctly to those files, the initial structure of those files shouldn't be changed.
 These additions can be skipped using the flags `--skipMetadataImport` and `--skipAppComponentHtml`.
-The command skips a modification if the relevant code for that action is already there (e.g. imports in the metadata file).
+The command skips a modification if the relevant code for that component is already there (e.g. imports in the metadata file).

 Development